Note: This feature has been updated with newly released data for 2017.

 Full disclosure: Wilson and his wife, Deirdre Smith, are this reporter’s parents.

 The Social Security Administration publishes all names that appear at least five times in a given year.
-This interactive includes every name that passed that threshold in at least 25 different years going back to 1880, a total of 23,218 names.
-To determine categories, TIME first determined the "local maxima" for each name—times when it peaked in popularity, even if that peak was not the all-time highest level for a name.
-(Many names peak two or three times over the course of 135 years.)
-We did not count small peaks or ones that occurred in the course of a name's overall downward trend.
+This interactive includes every name that passed that threshold in at least 50 different years going back to 1900.
+To determine categories, TIME first determined the “local maxima” for each name—times when it peaked in popularity, even if that peak was not the all-time highest level for a name.
+(Many names peak two or three times over the course of over 100 years.)
+We did not count small peaks or ones that occurred in the course of a name’s overall downward trend.

 Names are considered popular if they occur within two years of a peak year.
 “Classic” names are those that most recently peaked more than 20 years ago.
 “Snowflake” names are those that never surpassed 0.01% of all names in their peak year.
 “Comeback kid” names must have a least 50 years between peaks.

 - Taylor Swift Is TIME's 2023 Person of the Year